 Men's Soccer International Trips

-Every three summers, the Muhlenberg men's soccer team spends 10 days in Europe, combining sightseeing with competition against top club teams.
+Every three summers, the Muhlenberg men's soccer team travels to Europe, combining sightseeing with competition against top club teams.

 In 2009, the Mules traveled to Germany and Austria where they trained, played against local club teams and visited some of the stadiums that hosted the 2006 World Cup.